 3. Does this project have urgency?
-Explain why the project should happen at this time.
-(Maximum 150 oject?
-Will you work with your county unity, local museum consortium or
+Briefly explain why the project should happen at this time.

-4. How does this project relate to the goals outlined in the Heritage Area's Management Plan?
+4. How does this project relate to the goals outlined in the Heritage Area's Management Plan or Strategic Plan?
 Be as specific as possible in listing goals.
-(Maximum 150 words)
+(Maximum 400 words)